etienneschalk/lspc/README.md

 ## Running the tests

-You can run the tests by executing the script:
+You can run the tests by executing the following script (you must be positioned in the root folder of the project):

 ```
 $ ./scripts/run_tests.sh